Ruby on Rails gem · Open Source & MIT Licensed

 Everything you need to know about Rails Pulse

-What Rails versions are supported?
+What Rails and Ruby versions are supported?

-Rails Pulse supports Rails 7.2+ and Ruby 3.3+.
+Rails Pulse supports Rails 7.2+ and Ruby 3.0+.
 It's built as a Rails Engine and follows Rails best practices, ensuring compatibility with the latest Rails versions.

 Does Rails Pulse impact my application's performance?